Classic miscellaneous antennas for communication

 The above limitation of the Cobweb antenna design was later circumvented by modified designs that would do away with the T-match arrangement.
 These new Cobweb antenna designs would use single wire instead of twin-wire as dipole elements.
 This addressed the replication difficulties but now the feed-point impedance was no more 50Ω, but it was 12.5Ω.
 Hence, one could no more connect a standard 50Ω transmission line directly.
 Therefore, the new design used a 1:4 broadband Balun at the antenna feed-point to address the issue.
 This resulted in the transformation of 12.5Ω to 50Ω by multiplying the impedance magnitude by a factor of four.

 Although, the Cobweb antenna does not feature a high gain but it is a quieter multiband omnidirectional antenna with good radiation efficiency.
-It is a small-sized light-weight antenna and hence can be lofted higher above ground with ease in comparison to other larger structures.
-To get the most out of a Cobweb antenna and mitigate the effects of lower gain, it is always best to deploy a Cobweb antenna is high above the ground as possible.
+It is a small-sized lightweight antenna and hence can be lofted higher above ground with ease in comparison to other larger structures.
+To get the most out of a Cobweb antenna and mitigate the effects of lower gain, it is always best to deploy a Cobweb antenna as high above the ground as possible.
 At a good height above ground, it is a gem of an antenna.

 Bobtail Curtain and Bruce Array

 These are some of the classic antennas that are quite often used on the lower frequency bands.
 They fall under the general category of Curtain Array antennas.
-Basically these are an array of vertical 1/4λ radiators performing as broadside arrays with bi-directional azimuth lobe patterns.
+Basically, these are an array of vertical 1/4λ radiators performing as broadside arrays with bi-directional azimuth lobe patterns.
 Both the Bobtail curtain as well as the Bruce array are wire antenna structures that cleverly use the antenna wire layout not only to create multiple vertical elements but also serve to provide the required phase shifts to each driven element.

 Another important feature of these antennas is that unlike a typical standalone vertical 1/4λ antenna which requires a ground plane or a counterpoise, these antennas do not need any additional ground plane radial system to function.
-However, in the presence of a high-quality ground with good soil conductivity and dielectric constant they certainly perform better and provide better efficiency.
+However, in the presence of high-quality ground with good soil conductivity and dielectric constant they certainly perform better and provide better efficiency.
 Both the Bobtail curtain and the Bruce array may be deployed close to ground level without adverse effects.
 These antennas are essentially monoband antennas, however, the Bruce array has been known to be able to operate on more than one band by deploying a nested configuration.

 Typically, a Bobtail curtain consists of three vertical radiators with the drive point being on the central element.
 Several ways of feeding the Bobtail curtain are available but quite often it is driven at the bottom open-end of the central radiator.
 In this arrangement, it typically requires a counterpoise wire that is laid out along the ground in the plane of the antenna array.
 As a bi-directional antenna, a Bruce array provides a typical gain in the range of 4-6dBi and is generally used by amateur radio operators for low band DXing.

 The Bruce Array is a scalable design using multiple vertical radiators in the array.
 It is very common to find 4-6 element Bruce array configurations.
-However, larger arrays with more number of elements are possible and often deployed.
+However, larger arrays with more elements are possible and often deployed.
 For any particular operating band, the height of the Bruce array remains constant while the width of the array increases proportionately with the increase in the number of elements.
 Being purely a wire antenna structure, the Bruce array can be easily be deployed even during field operation.

 Bruce array may be driven using various different arrangements at different feed-point locations.
 I have found that the best point to drive a Bruce array is at one of the end vertical elements.
 The best part about a Bruce array is that impedance matching is a breeze.
 Simply by shifting the feed-point up or down along the vertical length of a far-end element, one can easily arrive at a good match.